okube-ai/laktory/docs/install.md

 pip install laktory
 ```

-The main dependencies are:
+In the spirit of having a package that is as lightweight as possible, only a
+few core dependencies will be installed:

-* [`databricks-sdk`](https://pypi.org/project/databricks-sdk/): The Databricks SDK for Python includes functionality to accelerate development with Python for the Databricks Lakehouse.
+[//]: # (* [`databricks-sdk`]&#40;https://pypi.org/project/databricks-sdk/&#41;: The Databricks SDK for Python includes functionality to accelerate development with Python for the Databricks Lakehouse.)
-* [`pulumi`](https://pypi.org/project/pulumi/): Infrastructure as code tool used to deploy resources.
+[//]: # (* [`pulumi`]&#40;https://pypi.org/project/pulumi/&#41;: Infrastructure as code tool used to deploy resources.)
+* [`networkx`](https://pypi.org/project/networkx/): Creation manipulation of networks for creating pipeline DAG.
 * [`pydantic`](https://pypi.org/project/pydantic/): All laktory models derived from Pydantic `BaseModel`.
 * [`settus`](https://pypi.org/project/settus/): Cloud-based settings management system.
 * [`typer`](https://pypi.org/project/typer/): Library for building CLI applications.

+For configuration-specific or more advanced features like testing
+transformations with Spark, deploying using Pulumi or running a job on
+Databricks, you will have to install some of the [optional dependencies](#optional-dependencies).

 If you've got Python 3.8+ and `pip` installed, you're good to go.
 It is generally recommended to use a virtual environment for the installation.